Amended on April 8, 2017

 All member teams are required to attend the Annual Presidents' Meeting that is typically held in late March/early April.
 Important items requiring membership vote are discussed (expansion, policies, budget) as well as completion of league scheduling.
 Failure to attend the conference meeting without approval will result in a $100 fine and all conference games scheduled by league administrators.
-Great Lakes Division teams will be required to attend the MASC Presidents' Meeting in odd years, and will schedule in their own Divisional Meeting during even years.
+Northern Division teams will be required to attend the MASC Presidents' Meeting in odd years, and will schedule in their own Divisional Meeting during even years.

 Section V - a.
 Invitationals and Home Games